casangi/casadocs/docs/tasks/task_tclean.rst

    Ephemeris Data <../../notebooks/ephemeris_data.ipynb>`__.

-   .. rubric:: Multiple MSes
+   .. rubric:: Multiple MSs

-   For the input visivility data, tclean can accept multiple MSes.
-The details on conformance checks that are performed on the list of MSes are summarized in the `CASA Docs page on Combining Datasets
+   For the input visivility data, tclean can accept multiple MSs.
+The details on conformance checks that are performed on the list of MSs are summarized in the `CASA Docs page on Combining Datasets
    <../../notebooks/casa-fundamentals.ipynb#Combining-Datasets>`__.